 If I give you what I’ve written so far, will that make it cheaper?

 That depends.
-I’ve gotten manuscripts that have so many issues with submitted content that it needs to be rewritten entirely.
+I’ve gotten manuscripts that have so many issues with submitted content that they need to be rewritten entirely.

 How long does this take?